edamame-course/2015-tutorials/draft/2015-06-22-EC2_Connection_FileTransfer.md

 ````
 scp -i "path to your keyfile.pem" ubuntu@"your public DNS":"path to the file you want to copy" "path where to save the file on your computer"
 ````
-Now have the tools work with your EC2 instance!
+Now you have the tools work with your EC2 instance!